alexandergall/bf-sde-nixpkgs/bf-sde/support/README.md

 used in the call of `mkRelease`, but partially evaluated with the same kernel module used in the `bootstrapProfile`.

-The `profiles` argument must be a list of platform names that the installer should support.
+The `platforms` argument must be a list of platform names that the installer should support.

 The remaining arguments are passed to the underlying function from the